 Try it: sit down here at midnight, wait for the chime of the bells.
 Who knows, may be a vintage car stops right in front of you with Scott Fitz Gerald inside, asking you to join the moveable feast called Paris.

 Parisian subway stinks.
 The Parisiens are…like the Parisiens.
-The weather doesn’t spoil so many time.
+The weather doesn’t spoil.
 The prices are cosmic.
 How to survive Paris?

 2) Don’t go straight to the Eiffel Tower.
 In the line for tickets and the security check You’ll lose at least 1 H. At this time you can see all Paris and the Eiffel Tower for free from the Montmartre hill.